Sk8er22/Test/README.md

 ```
 self.controlPlugin.addObserver(player: self.player)
 ```
-To set the ''rate'' and ''playerDidFinishPlaying'' observers And thats all... this plugin will show you on console a message when:
+To set the ''rate'' and ''playerDidFinishPlaying'' observers.
+And thats all... this plugin will show you on console a message when:
 - Video ends
 - User Play
 - User Pause
+- △ Paused Time

-Also you can recibe a String with all the information using the function:
+Also you can recibe a String with all this information using the following function:
 ```
 var finalmessage = controlPlugin.end()
 ```